top of page

 About Becky

-I’m Becky Grace — a BABCP-accredited CBT and EMDR therapist, and a Registered Mental Health Nurse, working in Norwich and online across the UK.
+I’m Becky Grace - a BABCP-accredited CBT and EMDR therapist and Registered Mental Health Nurse.
+I work from my therapy room in Norwich and online across the UK & Internationally.

 How my work is shaped

 My work is informed by both clinical training and lived experience.
-I’m a late-diagnosed AuDHD woman, and I understand what it’s like to rely on coping strategies that once helped you survive, but later became rigid or costly.
+I’m a late-diagnosed AuDHD woman, and I understand what it’s like to develop coping strategies that once made perfect sense, but later became rigid, exhausting, or hard to let go of.

-My own recovery wasn’t linear, and it wasn’t just about changing behaviours.
-It involved understanding the role of trauma, learning to feel safe in my body again, and developing compassion for adaptations that had once been necessary.
+My own recovery wasn’t simply about changing behaviours.
+It involved understanding trauma, rebuilding safety in my body, and developing compassion for adaptations that had once been necessary.

 My approach

-I work in a trauma-informed, neurodiversity-affirming way, with a strong emphasis on nervous system safety.
+I work in a trauma-informed, neurodiversity-affirming way, with a strong awareness of how the nervous system shapes behaviour.

 What matters to me in therapy